The good conversationalist.

 Avoid Gossip and Criticism

-It’s natural to talk about people we know, but talking behind someone’s back, spreading rumors, or criticizing others is harmful and can make you look bad.
+It's alright to talk about people we know, but backstabbing, rumor-spreading, or trashing other individuals is not helpful and can give you a negative impression.

-If someone starts gossiping, you can respond with:
+If the individual starts gossiping, you might say:

 "When are you and Joe going on vacation?"

-If someone makes a rude or prejudiced comment, speak up.
+If someone makes an inappropriate or prejudiced comment, act.
 You might say:

-And if they continue, it’s okay to walk away.
+And if they persist, it's alright to walk away.

 Humor: Use It Wisely

-Making people laugh is great, but be careful.
-Humor should never be at someone’s expense, especially jokes about race, gender, religion, or background.
-Sarcasm and “inside jokes” often don’t translate well, especially with new acquaintances.
+It's wonderful to make people laugh, but be mindful.
+Humor should never come at the expense of others, particularly jokes regarding race, gender, religion, or background.
+Sarcasm and "inside jokes" don't travel well, particularly with new friends.

-Keep your humor positive and light.
-Think of observational or situational humor—something everyone can enjoy.
+Keep the humor light and positive.
+Think about observational or situational humor—something everyone can appreciate.

 What to Say in Life's Big Moments